gbv/jskos/jskos.md

 field        type                   definition
 ------------ ---------------------- ----------------------------------------------
-count        [non-negative integer] number of times the concept is used database     [item]                 database in which the concepts are used frequency    [percentage]           count divided by total number of possible uses relation     [URI]                  type of relation between concepts and entities url          [URL]                  URL of a page with information about occurrence
+count        [non-negative integer] number of times the concepts are used database     [item]                 database in which the concepts are used frequency    [percentage]           count divided by total number of possible uses relation     [URI]                  type of relation between concepts and entities url          [URL]                  URL of a page with information about the occurrence

 An occurrence gives the number of a times a concept ("occurrence") or combination of concepts ("co-occurrence") is used in a specific relation to